-An incredibly pretty cake with the fragrant super-trendy flavour of the Middle East
+An incredibly pretty pistachio and rose-water cake with the fragrant super-trendy flavour of the Middle East

 - 150g (5oz) pistachios

 - 3 large, free-range eggs

 - 1 pink rose, un-sprayed (check with the florist)